 With the linkage of measuring devices, data acquisition in the in-process inspection is carried out on both a manual and automatic basis.
 This involves the execution of:

-The QMS Statistical Process Control module enables control of optimal production processes.
+The Statistical Process Control module enables control of optimal production processes.
 Disruptions can be detected at an early stage; their causes removed and production processes optimized, thus establishing the prerequisites for zero-defect production.

 The incoming goods inspection supports the quality monitoring of purchased parts and raw materials.
 This primarily involves examining materials and raw materials (for example, spectral analysis) and attributive okay (OK)/not okay (NOK) inspections (gage inspections, measuring lab inspections).
 The inspection results are derived from random samples and dynamic sampling procedures that form the basis of the supplier assessment.

 GF Automotive uses a bi-directional interface with the SAP ERP/PPC system for its incoming goods and supplier assessment requirements.
-Information on deadline and quantity reliability is sent from SAP and quality data from the QMS system.
+Information on deadline and quantity reliability is sent from SAP and quality data from the Opcenter system.
 The incoming goods inspection results are sent back to SAP.